Satisfactory Academic Progress (S.A.P.)

 Financial Aid Probation

 Financial Aid Probation status is assigned to a student who fails to meet SAP (following Financial Aid Warning status) and who has successfully appealed and has had eligibility for financial aid reinstated.
+A student may only be considered on Financial Aid Probation for one semester; however, he or she may be able to continue receiving financial aid if the student is meeting the requirements of an approved Academic Plan.

 Financial aid suspension does not hinder you from attending Piedmont Technical College.
 To learn of other payment options, please visit the Payment Plan page.